WINE IN THE WILDERNESS

 Brandon J. Dirden

-Alex Murphy (STAGE MANAGER) is a NY-based Stage Manager having worked on the Off-Broadway productions of Romeo and Bernadette, and Two’s a Crowd.
+Alex Murphy (he/him) (ASSISTANT STAGE MANAGER) returns to Two River Theater after stage managing their production of Wine in the Wilderness.
+Regional: A Christmas Carol, Still Ready (Actors Theatre of Louisville), Wine in the Wilderness (Two River Theater), American Prophet (Arena Stage).
+National Tour: The Prom.
+Off-Broadway: The Harder They Come, Romeo and Bernadette, Two’s a Crowd.
 Before moving to NYC, Alex was the Resident Stage Manager for Kansas City Actors Theatre in Kansas City, MO, for three seasons, working on such productions as Death and the Maiden, And Then There Were None, and Skylight.
-Recent credits include American Prophet (ASM, Arena Stage), and Still Ready (SM, Actors Theatre of Louisville.)

 Assistant Stage Manager